Stay up to date with notifications from The Independent

 "Millions of Americans – especially women and minorities – will be incredibly fearful about what comes next.
 We stand with them.”

-He added that families across the UK would also be worrying about the damage Trump “will do to our economy and our national security, given his record of starting trade wars, undermining NATO and emboldening tyrants like Putin”.
+He said that families across the UK will also be worrying about the damage Mr Trump “will do to our economy and our national security, given his record of starting trade wars, undermining Nato, and emboldening tyrants like Putin”.

-“Fixing the UK’s broken relationship with the EU is even more urgent than before,” he said.
-The UK had to strengthen trade and defence cooperation across the continent to “help protect ourselves from the damage Trump will do”.
+“Fixing the UK’s broken relationship with the EU is even more urgent than before,” said Sir Ed, adding that the UK needs to strengthen trade and defence cooperation across the continent in order to “help protect ourselves from the damage Trump will do”.

-He added that the UK must now stand up for core liberal values including equality, democracy, human rights and the rule of law at home and around the world.
+He said that the UK must now stand up for core liberal values, including equality, democracy, human rights and the rule of law, at home and around the world.

-Sir Keir, who is keen to build bridges with Trump after his campaign filed a legal complaint about Labour activists supporting Kamala Harris, sent his congratulations on the “historic election victory”, adding: “I look forward to working with you in the years ahead.
+Sir Keir, who is keen to build bridges with the president-elect after Mr Trump’s campaign filed a legal complaint about Labour activists supporting Kamala Harris, sent his congratulations on the “historic election victory”, saying: “I look forward to working with you in the years ahead.
 As the closest of allies, we stand shoulder to shoulder in defence of our shared values of freedom, democracy and enterprise.”

 He added: “From growth and security to innovation and tech, I know that the UK-US special relationship will continue to prosper on both sides of the Atlantic for years to come.”

-As well as Sir Ed there have been other calls for Britain to urgently rebuild ties with Europe following Donald Trump’s victory.
+Alongside Sir Ed’s comments, there have been other calls for Britain to urgently rebuild ties with Europe following Mr Trump’s victory.

-Former Liberal Democrat minister Sir Nick Harvey, chief executive of the European Movement UK, told The Independent Britain must “make a clear choice to be part of a strong Europe”, both in terms of strength on defence and security and trade and the economy.
+Former Liberal Democrat minister Sir Nick Harvey, chief executive of the European Movement UK, told The Independent that Britain must “make a clear choice to be part of a strong Europe”, in terms of strength on defence and security as well as trade and the economy.

-Naomi Smith, chief executive at pro-Europe campaign group Best for Britain said: “Today, the world became a more dangerous place, with a volatile, authoritarian isolationist back in the White House.
+Naomi Smith, chief executive of the pro-Europe campaign group Best for Britain, said: “Today, the world became a more dangerous place, with a volatile, authoritarian isolationist back in the White House.

 “Britain’s response must be to deepen ties with our European allies on defence and trade to protect the economic interests and security of our continent, including Ukraine.”